 Becoming a person that helps others is something that will boost your popularity.
 However, there’s a risk involved in being helpful.
 We have all some time in our lives come across that try hard person who tries to make friends by offering favors.
 So why is doing favors sometimes good and other times almost repulsive?

 Well, people notice when someone is being helpful just to make others like him or her.
-The person need something back in form of friendship or liking, and this is where the term needy comes from.
+The person needs something back in form of friendship or liking, and this is where the term needy comes from.

 Make sure to distinguish between different forms of helpfulness.
 When you offer your help, are your type of helpfulness conveying that your time is more or less important than the other person’s time?
 Let’s take a look at two scenarios.